-Cryptosporidium Detected in Dublin’s Water Supply
+Cryptosporidium Detected in Dublin Water

 The water-borne pathogen cryptosporidium was detected in Dublin’s water supply in February 2012.
-The council said it had notified the Health Service Executive and the Environmental Protection Agency of the findings.
+The council said it had notified the Health Service Executive & the Environmental Protection Agency of the findings.
 It is not uncommon to find minute traces of cryptosporidium in the water system, noting that there were five such finds in Dublin last year and three in January this year.

 Trihalomethanes In Galway Water

 Last time it was the dreaded Cryptosporidium , an insidious little critter that was the cause of a numerous bouts of gastroenteritis.
 Well to combat that problem it seems that the cure may be worse than the original problem.
 We have now been warned that the amount of something called trihalomethanes (THMs) is way over the recommended limit.

 Reverse Osmosis The Real Story